Richard A. Chaifetz School of Business

-Richard A. Chaifetz School of Business is the business school of Saint Louis University, a Jesuit, Catholic university located in St. Louis, Missouri.
+Richard A. Chaifetz School of Business is an American business school that is part of Saint Louis University, a Jesuit, Catholic university located in St. Louis, Missouri.

 It is named after Richard Chaifetz, chairman and C.E.O. of ComPsych Corp., following his $27 million gift to the university.
-The school's Richard A. Chaifetz Center for Entrepreneurship consistently ranks in the Top 10 and, in 2010, was ranked "Top 5 for Entrepreneurs" by Fortune (magazine).
-The Chaifetz Center for Entrepreneurship continues to support student innovation through programs such as pitch competitions, venture mentoring, and experiential learning initiatives that help students launch and scale new ventures.
-The school's undergraduate business program ranks #71 in the US according to U.S. News & World Report.
+By 2009, the school's Richard A. Chaifetz Center for Entrepreneurship ranked in the Top 10 and, and in 2010, was ranked "Top 5 for Entrepreneurs" by Fortune (magazine).
+The school's undergraduate business program ranked #71 in the US according to U.S. News & World Report.
 In 2019, four of the school's graduate programs were internationally ranked, including Entrepreneurship (No. 12), International Business (No. 13), Supply Chain Management (No. 15), and Accounting (No. 28).

+As of 2010, the student body included more than 1,700 undergraduates and graduates.

+History

-The business school was founded in 1910 and is the oldest business school west of the Mississippi River and 15th oldest in the United States.
+The business school was founded in 1910.
 The Richard A. Chaifetz School of Business undergraduate and graduate programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business, the premier accrediting agency for degree programs in business—in which it earned accreditation in 1948.
 Less than 5% of business schools worldwide have earned accreditation.
-The student body includes more than 1,700 undergraduates and graduates.